Patient education: Fertility preservation in women with early-stage cervical cancer (Beyond the Basics)

 ●Radical trachelectomy – Removal of the cervix and surrounding tissues, but not the uterus

-Cervical conization — Cervical conization is the surgical removal of a cone-shaped portion of cervix, including the cancerous area (figure 1).
+Cervical conization — Cervical conization is the surgical removal of a cone-shaped portion of the cervix, including the cancerous area (figure 1).
 It is an acceptable option only for the earliest stages of cervical cancer (ie, stage IA1 and IA2).

 Conization is usually performed in the operating room after the woman receives anesthesia.
 Conization is performed through the vagina.
 Most women can go home the same day.

 Following conization, most gynecologic oncologists recommend that the woman avoid sexual intercourse, not place anything in the vagina, and not take a bath or swim for a few weeks (showers are fine); these activities could potentially interfere with healing.
 Some bleeding is expected, although it should not be heavy.
 If bleeding becomes heavy (eg, soaks a pad in less than an hour) or continues for more than one week, the woman should contact her health care provider.

-After conization, follow up examinations are recommended to ensure that there is no evidence of cervical cancer.
-(See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)
+After conization, follow-up examinations are recommended to ensure that there is no evidence of cervical cancer.
+(See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)", section on 'Monitoring'.)

-Radical trachelectomy — Radical trachelectomy is defined as partial or complete surgical removal of the cervix and parametria (connective tissues next to the uterus and cervix).
+Radical trachelectomy — Radical trachelectomy is defined as partial or complete surgical removal of the cervix and parametrium (connective tissues next to the uterus and cervix).
 Radical trachelectomy removes much more of the cervix compared to cervical conization (figure 2).
 It also involves the removal of lymph nodes in the pelvis.

 The procedure is performed in the operating room after the woman receives anesthesia.
-Trachelectomy may be done through the vagina, through an incision on the abdomen, depending upon the surgeon's preference.
-More recently, some surgeons have performed the procedure using laparoscopic surgical approach and by robotic surgery.
+Trachelectomy may be done through the vagina or through an incision on the abdomen, depending upon the surgeon's preference.
+The procedure may also be performed using laparoscopy or robotic surgery.
 The cervix and upper portion of the vagina may be completely or partially removed, depending upon the size and depth of the cancer.
 A permanent purse-string suture (cerclage) is usually placed at the lower end of the uterus or remaining cervix (figure 2).